 #1 Vacuum Packaging

 Vacuum packaging is used to package poultry products around the world.
 The vast majority of whole turkeys snew in supermarkets are vacuum packaged.
 Vacuum packaging is a chemical and additive free form of packaging, removing oxygen from the interior of the package to extend shelf life.

 Most turkeys are packaged using nozzle vacuum packaging.
 Nozzle vacuum packaging inserts a vacuum pump nozzle into a preformed bag or pouch to remove air from the inside of the package.
 Large turkey suppliers often use rotary nozzle vacuum packaging machines to process mass amounts of turkey.

 Vacuum packaging is technically referred to as modified atmospheric packaging.
-This is because the inside atmosphere of the package is modified to extended the life of the product.
+This is because the inside atmosphere of the package is modified to extend the life of the product.
 A fresh raw turkey will last no more than 10-14 days in a refrigerated environment.
-It would be impossible to provide turkey to families around the nation with this short of a shelf life.
+It would be impossible to provide turkey to families around the nation with this short of shelf life.

 Vacuum packaging combined with freezer storage can extend product shelf lives up to several hundred times the natural rate.
 According to Butterball the nation's largest turkey supplier, their packaged turkeys will last up to two years in freezer storage.

 Vacuum packaging has also become a favorite home use storage tool.
 Since home use vacuum sealers have been made popular, millions of families around the world extend the life of Thanksgiving leftovers with vacuum packaging as well.